stringfestdata/reeling-dealing-technical-book/README.md

-# reeling-dealing
+# Reeling and dealing: How and why to write a technical book

-Reeling and dealing: How to write a techincal book
+Resources for the workshop